Hunting Zimbabwe

 The hunting camp that we use in Zimbabwe's Matetsi concession is wonderfully authentic and boasts a truly African atmosphere.
 It borders the wildlife-rich Hwange National Park and is crossed by three rivers, which means that it truly abounds with wildlife.

 Matetsi Unit 5, where the camp is located, is ideal for hunting dangerous game like elephants, lions, leopards, buffaloes and sought-after plains game species like sable and roan.
-Migratory plains game also move through the greater, fenceless wilderness, which stretches to over 20 000 square kilometers in total.
+Migratory plains game also moves through the greater, fenceless wilderness, which stretches to over 20,000 square kilometers in total.

 Secondary Camp